PeterBrooksbank/peterbrooksbank.com/input/about.md

-Title: About Me
----
 My name is Peter Brooksbank.
 I'm a software developer.
 I work on a global cloud-hosted SAAS product.
 I've worked on e-commerce sites, both back-end and front-end, across a variety of verticals for B2B and B2C clients.